presnick/ProgramsInformationPeople/_sources/Functions/FunctionInvocation.rst

          print "Glad to meet you"

-.. mchoicemf:: test_questionfunctions_1_2b
+.. mchoice:: test_questionfunctions_1_2b
    :answer_a: 0
    :answer_b: 1
    :answer_c: 3
    :answer_d: 4
    :answer_e: 7
-   :correct: e
    :feedback_a: Here the the function is invoked and there is also a separate print statement.
    :feedback_b: There is only one print statement outside the funciton, but the invocations of hello also cause lines to print.
    :feedback_c: There are three print statements, but the function is invoked more than once.
    :feedback_d: Each time the function is invoked, it will print two lines, not one.
    :feedback_e: Three invocations generate two lines each, plus the line "It works"
+   :correct: e

    How many lines will be output by executing this code?